 - Thickness: Most mattresses measure from five inches (5″) to 15 inches (10″) in height.
 Consider your body weight when choosing a thickness.
 If you are lighter, you may prefer a medium tick mattress.
 Heavier individuals may sleeping on a thicker mattress more comfortable.

-- Memory Foam: The comfort layers at the top of a mattress are linked to how well the mattress comforms to your body.
-This is important because you need a mattress that will relieve pressure and align the spine for a good night’s rest.
-Mattress models with thicker memory foam and latex layers are the most comfort and conform best to the body.
+- Memory Foam: The comfort layers at the top of a mattress are linked to how well the mattress conforms to your body.
+This is important because you need a mattress that will relieve pressure points and align the spine for a good night’s rest.
+Mattress models with thicker memory foam and latex layers are the most comfortable and conform best to the body.

-- Lasting Durability: Memory foam mattresses can last you upwards to 10 years, whereas latex and airbed mattresses can last even longer.
+- Lasting Durability: A memory foam mattress can last you upwards to 10 years, whereas latex and airbed mattresses can last even longer.
 Hybrid or innerspring mattresses can last a few years, since their construction is extremely cheap and loses form quickly.

 Layer Fabrics, Drapes, and Pillows